Frequently Asked Questions

 Q. Does APSU provide transportation around campus?

-A. Yes, In partnership with the Clarksville Transit System (CTS), the Student Government Association provides students FREE transportation around campus via the Peay Pickup trolley and FREE transportation around town on CTS buses.
+A. Yes, in partnership with the Clarksville Transit System (CTS), the Student Government Association provides students FREE transportation around campus via the Peay Pickup trolley and FREE transportation around town on CTS buses.
 Students must present their valid APSU ID and a valid Peay Pick up card to access the free rides on the Trolley and CTS buses.
-Students can get a Peay Pick up card in the lobby of the University Center the first few days of class or in the University Facilites office, MUC 207.
+Students receive their Peay Pick up card with their parking pass or they can pick one up in the lobby of the University Center the first few days of class.

 Q. What are the hours of operation for the Peay Pickup trolley?